Complexity Management Strategies

 READ ALSO: Henry Mintzberg about some Half-Truths of Management

 We seem to need the illusion of control.
-So we make plans that don’t work, grand strategies that become obsolete long before they are realized and catchy visions which often seem like rituals, “me too” actions, or window dressing.
+So we make plans that don’t work, grand strategies that become obsolete long before they are realized, and catchy visions which often seem like rituals, “me too” actions, or window dressing.

 Two main problems face people in complex situations: One is the difficulty making sense of a situation.
 Another is the occurrence of unintended consequences, which makes the future hard or impossible to predict and difficult to plan for.
 These traits of modern organizations are far from new, even though they’ve become stronger.